I only recommend products I love and I think you will, too. If you click on links I provide, I may receive a little compensation. Learn more.

-Chapstick is not necessarily bad for your lips since it has many emollients which can soften and protect your lips without feeling waxy, sticky, or greasy.
+Chapstick is not necessarily bad for your lips since it has many emollients that can soften and protect your lips without feeling waxy, sticky, or greasy.
 However, those ingredients can only seal existing moisture into your dry chapped lips temporarily.
 It cannot heal or hydrate your lips as it does not have any humectants.

-is lip balm really neccessary?
+Is lip balm really necessary?

 Why do my lips peel after using chapstick?

-5 best lip balms for dry chapped lips
+5 best lip balms for dry, chapped lips

 1. burt’s bee lip balm